Shopify/graphql-design-tutorial/TUTORIAL.md

 }
 ```

+*<a href="#user-content-reduce-mutation-duplication"
+id="user-content-reduce-mutation-duplication">Rule:</a> Structure mutation
-*Rule #21: Structure mutation inputs to reduce duplication, even if this
+inputs to reduce duplication, even if this requires relaxing requiredness
- requires relaxing requiredness constraints on certain fields.*
+constraints on certain fields.*

 As in the example above, `collectionUpdate` takes two arguments.
 The first
 selects the collection to update, and the second provides the update data.
 An